edmondb/gsfcbootcamp/2017_notes.md

 # Bootcamp Notes:

-These are notes from both sessions of the Software Carpentry-drive Bootcamp.
+These are notes from both sessions of the bootcamp run by Software Carpentry.
 Please edit and add suggestions so that future bootcamps will be made better and for posterity.

 __Preparation__
   - Main Organizer should have a deputy….no single points of failure…